-The University of Wollongong is dedicated to supporting Aboriginal and Torres Strait Islander people to achieve a career as a doctor.
+The University of Wollongong is dedicated to supporting Aboriginal and Torres Strait Islander people in achieving a career as doctors.
 We are passionate about having a dedicated pathway that enables Aboriginal and Torres Strait Islander peoples to enrol and complete the Doctor of Medicine.
-We provide access to a variety of scholarship opportunities.

-Aboriginal and Torres Strait Islander Pathway and scholarships
+Aboriginal and Torres Strait Islander Pathway applications for 2026 entry will open on 1 March, 2025.

 To register your interest for up-to-date information on the MD Admissions process, join our mailing list.